A comparison of vakonomic and nonholonomic dynamics with applications to non-invariant Chaplygin systems: An abstract approach to constrained Lagrangian dynamics

-\paragraph{Constraints.} The above Definition \ref{def:var_princ} may seem artificial but it turns out to be particularly useful in the context of constrains.
-We say that $\PP^{'}=(L,\TT^{'},\WW^{'})$ is a \emph{restricted variational principle} of $\PP=(L,\TT,\WW)$ if it is obtained form $\PP$ by shrinking the set of admissible trajectories and/or admissible variations, i.e., $\TT^{'}\subseteq\TT$ and $\WW^{'}\subseteq\WW$.
-One should think that the principle $\PP$ describes an unconstrained system and $\PP'$ is the same systems with imputed constraints.
+\paragraph{Constraints.} The above Definition~\ref{def:var_princ} turns out to be particularly useful in the context of constrains.
+We say that $\wh{\PP}=(L,\wh\TT,\wh\WW)$ is a \emph{restricted variational principle} of $\PP=(L,\TT,\WW)$ if it is obtained from $\PP$ by shrinking the set of admissible trajectories and/or admissible variations, i.e., $\wh\TT\subseteq\TT$ and/or $\wh\WW\subseteq\WW$.
+One should think that the principle $\PP$ describes an unconstrained system and $\wh\PP$ is the same systems with imputed constraints.
 Usually these restrictions are somehow related to additional geometric structures on the bundle $\T Q$.
-Two important examples of such a situation are vakonomic and nonholonomic variational principles associated with a submanifold $C\subset \T Q$, being the two restrictions of the standard variational principle $\PP^{st}_{\T Q}$.
-Shortly we shall show that the extremals of these restricted variational principles constitute the vakonomically and nonholonomically constrained Lagrangian dynamics in the standard sense.
+Two important examples of such a situation are vakonomic and nonholonomic variational principles associated with a submanifold $C\subset \T Q$, being two restrictions of the standard variational principle $\PP^{st}_{\T Q}$.
+Below we shall show that the extremals of these restricted variational principles constitute the vakonomically and nonholonomically constrained Lagrangian dynamics in the standard sense. \newnew{Wyróżniam to jako definicję - jest kluczowa dla naszych rozważań}